Getting a Yacht Job - The Recruitment Process

 You should also consider attending a specialised recruitment fair.
 The Cruise Job Fair taking place in London every year is the largest recruitment event within the cruise sector but there are always several recruitment agencies attending who are looking specifically for quality candidates for superyachts.

-The advantage of attending an event like this is that you get to meet the recruiters face-to-face, hand over and discuss your Resume, get valuable advice and immediate feedback.
+The advantage of attending an event like this is that you get to meet the recruiters face-to-face, hand over and discuss your CV, get valuable advice and immediate feedback.

 Some training centres attend the job fair; they are able to give you valuable advice and help you on your way to getting the right training, skills and qualifications.